Record Sealing Attorney

 Juvenile records

-If you are unsure of your juvenile records you must contact the clerk and find out what the outcome of those cases were.
-We do not have access to your juvenile records and they are not maintained online by the Clerks.
+If you are unsure of your juvenile records, we will contact the clerk and find out what the outcome of those cases were.

 If you were found guilty and had the adjudication withheld

-If the case you want to try to clear resulted in a withholding of the adjudication of guilt you need to make sure it does not involve a charge that is prohibited from being sealed.
+If the case you want to try to clear resulted in a withholding of the adjudication of guilt we will make a determination that it does not involve a charge that is prohibited from being sealed.